 Tell us about your experiences as a New American.
 Whether as an immigrant yourself, or as a child of immigrants, how have your experiences as a New American informed and shaped who you are and your accomplishments?

 As a child of Polish immigrants, I have gained an interest in sustainability.
+You should not have a dangling sentence as a paragraph.
+You need to say why.
+If you make this statement is there something about sustainability practices in Poland or the culture of your family that encourages sustainability?
+Without such info, this is not a meaningful statement.
+I have noted below how to get into this.

+My family’s values have impacted by interested not just in science, but in sustainability.
 My mother grew up in an oppressive communist regime in Poland.
 When she was in high school, she found an outlet in nature.
 Whenever she got a chance, she would hike alone or with friends from hostel to hostel in the Carpathian Mountains.
 Therefore, when she was raising my brother and I in America, she took us on camping trips to Sequoia, Kings Canyon, Yosemite, Grand Teton, Yellowstone, Zion, Bryce Canyon, and the Grand Canyon National Parks.
-Some of my best memories are from these trips, from the time that I sustained a third-degree burn on my arm by falling into a fire pit with hot embers while playing with my brother as a child, to going camping with my ex-girlfriend as a college student to a remote, but beautiful sector of Sequoia National Park called Mineral King.
-However, this natural wonder is in danger of being destroyed by anthropogenic pollution and climate change.
+Some of my best memories are from these trips.
+However, these natural wonders are in danger of being destroyed by anthropogenic pollution and climate change.

-On the other hand, my dad’s childhood is tied to Silesia, a Polish region known for its coal mining.
-My grandfather, who was a mining engineer from there, would be sent by a Polish firm to oversee the building of coal mines in underdeveloped countries, as commissioned by local industrialists.
+My dad’s childhood is tied to Silesia, a Polish region known for its coal mining.
+My grandfather, who was a mining engineer there, was sent by a Polish firm to oversee the building of coal mines in underdeveloped countries, as commissioned by local industrialists.
 As a byproduct, my dad grew up in India, Pakistan, and Nigeria.
 Mining coal is dangerous work; days are spent in cramped tunnels where a triggered leak of methane can cause an explosion, igniting the walls of the underground mine.
 This is an industry that extracts natural resources for the aim of profit while putting the safety of workers at risk.

-My immigrant background has made me realize that traditional energy sources are threatening natural beauty and promoting worker exploitation; I have been fortunate enough to get an education which will enable me to make a difference in sustainability.
+My immigrant background has made me realize that traditional energy sources are threatening natural beauty and promoting worker exploitation; I have been fortunate enough to get an education which will enable me to make a difference in sustainability in the field of chemistry.

 As a second-generation immigrant, I followed the well-beaten path of pursuing engineering at the STEM powerhouse of Caltech.
 However, the freshman general chemistry class changed my mind.
 Learning about how the geometry of electronic orbits affects global chemical properties was fascinating.
-This prompted me to do a summer internship, where I used atomistic simulations, a computational technique that models the behavior of atoms to allow prediction of the properties of the molecules they compose, to study photocatalysis, which harnesses the power of the sun to speed up chemical reactions.
+This prompted me to do a summer internship at Caltech in the chemistry department, where I used atomistic simulations, a computational technique that models the behavior of atoms to allow prediction of the properties of the molecules they compose, to study photocatalysis, which harnesses the power of the sun to speed up chemical reactions.

-I was amazed at the power of these atomistic simulations, so the next summer I joined a quantum chemistry research group which develops them, this time to study heterogeneous catalysts that enable the sustainable production of artificial fertilizers.
+I was amazed by the power of these atomistic simulations.
+The next summer I joined a quantum chemistry research group at Caltech which develops them, this time to study heterogeneous catalysts that enable the sustainable production of artificial fertilizers.
 Finding this research interesting, I have decided to pursue graduate study in quantum chemistry.
 However, in the middle of my junior year, I was diagnosed with leukemia and then suffered a stroke, which impaired my motor skills.
 The presentation of the stroke is such that my gross motor function is impaired, so I use an assistive device to walk, I have a fine motor impairment, so my ability to handwrite or type is slow, and I have spastic dysarthria, so the rate, intonation, and intelligibility of my speech is affected.